Who is eligible to apply?

 What happens after I complete the application process?

-Every student who has a complete file (on-line application, parent questionnaire and at least one recommendation letter) will be scheduled for an audition.
+Every student who has a complete file (on-line application, and at least one recommendation letter) will be scheduled for an audition.
 Once all documentation has been received by the deadlines, a letter is sent to each applicant indicating the date and time of their audition and what the student needs to do to prepare for the audition.
 Students auditioning in Visual Art will also receive an art assignment to be completed prior to the audition.

 On the day of the audition,